 Despite this, sales of instant films have apparently almost fully rebounded from the “pandemic-related hiccup.”

-Things are a less rosey with regular film.
-According to the report, the “total demand for consumer and film and paper fell again last year, as travel still proved extremely difficult.”
+Things are a little less rosey with regular film.
+According to the report, the “total demand for consumer and professional film and paper fell again last year, as travel still proved extremely difficult.”
 A big part of this was likely the motion picture industry which “posted another year of decline”.
 (A single Hollywood production presumably gets through a lot more 35mm frames than any number of amateurs.)

 Still, with travel resuming and the 35mm devotees in Hollywood “staunchly committed” to the medium, the report predicts there will continue to be a “strong core of demand” for film photography.
 As such, it only predicts a 1 percent dip in demand for 2022.